KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 chemical equations are not balanced for all atoms, and this might still be correct from a chemical point of view.
-To accommodate for this, KPP can perform mass balance checking only for the list of atoms specified in the section, e.g.:
+To accommodate for this, KPP can perform mass balance checking only for the list of atoms specified in the :command:`#CHECK` section, e.g.:

 .. code-block:: console

    #CHECK N; C; O;

-The balance checking for all atoms can be enabled by using the command.
-Without or , no checking is performed.
-The atom can also be used to control mass balance checking.
+The balance checking for all atoms can be enabled by using the :command:`#CHECKALL` command.
+Without :command:`#CHECK` or :command:`#CHECKALL`, no checking is performed.
+The :literal:`IGNORE` atom can also be used to control mass balance checking.

 .. _defvar-and-deffix: